RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-3-iam-evaluation-self-assume-role.md

 ### __Privileged Roles__

-This included any role that using a policy granting `sts:AssumeRole` with a `*`.
+This included any role that used a policy granting `sts:AssumeRole` with a `*`.
 Generally, this is a very powerful action so these policies often included other privileged actions like the ability to modify IAM.

 * Roles with the `PowerUserAccess`, `AdministratorAccess`, or `AdministratorAccess-Amplify` managed policies attached.
 * The `OrganizationAccountAccessRole` IAM Role created by Organizations when creating a new account.